chrisl8/Witchazzan/README.md

      - `travel` Optional (Bool) "Travel (tvl)" Allow Item or NPC to travel through teleport layers.
      - `particle` Optional (String) "Particle (pcl)" Name of a particle to emit from the quark.
      - `damageOnContact` Optional (Int) "Damage Per Contact (dpc)" Indicates that contact with a player will damage them.
 The number will be used as a basis for how badly to damage how quickly.
+     - `uniqueId` Optional (String) "Unique ID (uid)" When making a hadron from a Quark, this ID will be used, and hence only one will ever be created.
      - **There may be additional options that were not documented yet.
 You can check `validateHadron.js` for any not listed here and also check `addQuarksFromMap.js` to find out what the Tilemap string is for them.
 Just be aware that some of the keys in `validateHadron.js` are meant to be used internally by the game, not to be set in the Quark.**
      - **You may add other things here as well and use them in your code, but if you do, you must update the code in `addQuarksFromMap.js` to copy these key/value pairs into the hadron, and you must alo update `validateHadron.js` to add your additional hadron keys as valid keys.**
    - NOTE: If you update sprite properties or add new ones, existing sprites won't get updated.
 Use the command `/del flv NPC` to clear them and make new ones. **You need to NOT be in the same scene with the NPCs that you delete, otherwise it doesn't always work.**